If you’re NOT applying to a conservatory or fine arts school with a single-admission system, then consider playing the Early game.

 Early Decision (ED) means that the school is your first choice.
 You and your parents are required to sign a document promising that you will withdraw from all other schools’ pools when chosen, in exchange for an early acceptance.
 You also agree that you are financially committed to going to the school.

-It’s the older and more traditional form of early admittance, and many families back off of it because they worry about that financial commitment.
+It’s the older, and more traditional, form of early admittance.
+Many families can’t do it because of the financial commitment.

-You, or your parent, should contact the financial aid officer who deals with either your part of the country, or with ED.
+DO NOT APPLY UNTIL YOU HAVE TALKED WITH THE FINANCIAL AID OFFICER who deals with either your part of the country, or with ED.
 They can help you crunch the numbers to determine if your dreams and your pocket-book meet.
-Don’t assume, without having run your financial aid profile through the FAFSA system, or without having spoken to the school’s financial aid office, that it is outside of your reach.

 WHAT ARE MY CHANCES OF A YES?